Semantic-Contact Fields for Category-Level Generalizable Tactile Tool Manipulation: Related Work

 \subsection{Extrinsic Contact Estimation}

 To manipulate tools effectively, a robot must understand \textit{extrinsic contact}—the interaction between the tool and the environment.
 Prior work has attempted to estimate this property through various means.
-Vision-only approaches \cite{kim2023im2contact} are ungrounded and ambiguous without actual tactile feedback, while analytical methods \cite{ma2021extrinsic} often rely on known object geometries and specific exploratory motions.
+Vision-only approaches \cite{kim2023im2contact} can infer likely contact regions but remain ambiguous without tactile feedback, while analytical methods \cite{ma2021extrinsic} often rely on known object geometries and specific exploratory motions.

 The most promising recent direction involves learning implicit contact representations.
 Neural Contact Fields (NCF) \cite{higuera2023ncf, higuera2023ncfpolicy} learn a continuous function mapping surface coordinates to contact probabilities.
 However, NCF assumes a fixed in-hand pose of the tool relative to the sensor, which breaks down during dynamic manipulation where grasp adaptation occurs.
 More recent work like VitaScope \cite{vitascope2025} relaxes this assumption by jointly estimating the tool in-hand pose and the extrinsic contact.
-However, VitaScope requires a known tool mesh, preventing generalization to unseen tools.
+However, VitaScope requires a known tool mesh, making category-level generalization to previously unseen tool geometries difficult.
 Furthermore, these methods typically model contact probability via geometric proximity, ignoring the magnitude of contact forces.
-In contrast, our Semantic-Contact Fields handle varying tool poses via a point-cloud-centric architecture and explicitly estimate contact forces alongside contact probability, enabling robust manipulation of novel tools.
+In contrast, SCFields represents extrinsic contact directly on the observed tool point cloud and predicts both contact probability and force, enabling force-aware manipulation of novel tool instances without assuming a fixed in-hand pose or known mesh.